nasa-gcn/architect-plugin-utils/README.md

 # Architect plugin utilities

-This provides miscellaneous utilities for Architect plugins.
+This provides miscellaneous utilities for Architect plugins which are shared between https://github.com/nasa-gcn/architect-plugin-search and https://github.com/nasa-gcn/architect-plugin-dynamodb-local.